MSME Vendor Onboarding in India

 Challenges in Identifying MSMEs Vendors

-Despite these positive developments, identifying MSME vendors poses challenges due to turnover limit fluctuations and UDYAM certificate migrations.
+Despite these positive develop ments, identifying MSME vendors poses challenges due to turnover limit fluctuations and UDYAM certificate migrations.
 The need for a reliable solution is evident.

 To address this issue, the introduction of Firmway’s MSME confirmation software comes as a great relief for enterprises.
 The software helps enterprises identify the MSME status of their vendors, collect UDYAM certificates, and validate them using OCR technology.